wyenox/image_viewer/Appendix/Moly Kit Integration/3 - Generating Images to the Grid/README.md

                     left = {
                         // Optionally, as in lesson 2, remove the "attach file"
                         // button from the left side of the prompt input to
-                        // achieve a cleanner UI, although, it may actually be
+                        // achieve a cleaner UI, although it may actually be
                         // useful to produce images from references if you don't
                         // want to hide it.
                         visible: false